elmiko/elmiko.github.io/_posts/2020-04-17-exploring-cluster-api.markdown

 categories:
 ---

+_**Update: Please note that these instructions assume the following versions:
+Kind v0.6.0, Kubernetes v1.17.2, and Cluster API v0.3.5**_

 The [Cluster API project](https://github.com/kubernetes-sigs/cluster-api) provides declarative Kubernetes-style workflows for the creation and management of entire Kubernetes clusters.
 I have recently starting to work more closely with